Candied Pecans are so simple to make with just a few ingredients. This is the perfect recipe to give as a gift, have as a fun treat, or use in salads.

 - In a small bowl whisk together the sugar, cinnamon, and salt.
 Set aside.

 - In a large mixing bowl, whisk the egg white with a fork until it becomes frothy.
 Add in the pecans and toss until they are compltely coated.

 - Now add the sugar mixture.
 Mix throughly.
 Spread onto the prepared pan in a single layer.
-Bake for 30 minutes.
+Bake for 30 to 40 minutes, checking on the pecans starting at 30 minutes.